Virginia TV journalists killed by suspect with 'powder keg' of anger

 "It's obvious that this gentleman was disturbed in some way at the way things had transpired at some part of his life," Overton told a news conference.

-"It appears things were spiralling out of control, but we’re still looking into that," he said.
+"It appears things were spiraling out of control, but we’re still looking into that," he said.
 "We still have a lengthy investigation to conduct and that's our focus as we move forward."

 Flanagan had sued another station where he worked in Florida, alleging he had been discriminated against because he was black.